-Why Princess Charlotte Will Never Be Your Average Spare Heir
+Why Princess Charlotte Will Never Be Your Average Spare Heir - E!
+Online

 That being said, no one, future king or not, has managed to not embarrass the family at all, so she shouldn't feel pressured to be an angel.

-So far, Charlotte has distinguished herself in the normal, best-case-scenario ways—as a smart, spirited child with a thousand-watt smile; a devoted big sister who dotes on her little brother, Prince Louis, whom she happily shared her official 3rd-birthday portrait with in 2018; and a charmer with a spot-on royal wave.
+So far, Charlotte has distinguished herself in the normal, best-case-scenario ways—as a smart, spirited child with a thousand-watt smile; a devoted big sister who dotes on her little brother, whom she happily shared her official 3rd-birthday portrait with in 2018; and a charmer with a spot-on royal wave.
 Her parents call her Lottie.
 She loves olives and the color pink.
 She takes ballet at Thomas's Battersea School, as does George.
-The older kids have become Kate's kitchen helpers, especially when it comes to making their "favorite cheesy pasta" or homemade pizza dough, the Duchess of Cambridge has shared, and they adore their dog, Lupo.
+The older kids have become Kate's kitchen helpers, especially when it comes to making their "favorite cheesy pasta" or homemade pizza dough, the Duchess of Cambridge has shared.

-HRH The Duchess of Cambridge via Getty Images. ullstein bild/ullstein bild via Getty Images.

-Physically speaking, right away Charlotte drew comparisons to the queen as a little girl, and she too may be a natural-born leader, like Granny.

-"[Kate] said that Charlotte is growing up really fast.
+Physically speaking, right away Charlotte drew comparisons to the queen as a little girl, and she too may be a natural-born leader, like Granny. "[Kate] said that Charlotte is growing up really fast.
 She is the one in charge," the wife of a Royal Marine officer, who had a mum-to-mum chat with the duchess at the opening of a war memorial, told reporters in 2017.

-"She's definitely the biggest character of the three children at the moment," a source told Us Weekly in 2018.
-"She'll come up to guests and ask them if they want tea or coffee or offer them sweets—so adorable!"

 It could just be the familial resemblance, but we're also already getting Princess Anne vibes—though due to the archaic system of male primogeniture in place at the time, the queen's second-eldest child wasn't even considered the spare heir once her younger brother Prince Andrew was born, and she remains lower on the ladder than all three of her brothers' six children.